runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Ok so what all did we do here?

 First, we add `op: 'query'`, which is a hint to the CacheHandler about how to treat this request.
 Then we added `identifier: { type: resourcePath },` which will hint to it the primary resource type this request pertains to, which is useful for many cache invalidation strategies.
-There's additional properties that may be added if desired for that reason, I won't go into them all here.
+There are additional properties that may be added if desired for that reason, I won't go into them all here.

 Finally, we activated caching and told it the key to use.
 This was important because by default the CacheHandler will only cache GET requests with a url by their url, but we want to use POST as QUERY here.
 If we blindly used the URL we would have a bug in our application.